 Investors may purchase Class I, Class L, Class M and Class Y Shares directly from the Fund in accordance with the instructions below.
 Investors will be assessed fees for returned checks and stop payment orders at prevailing rates charged by SS&C. The returned check and stop payment fee is currently \$5.00.
 Class A, Class I, Class L, Class M, Class N, Class U and Class Y Shares of the Fund may be purchased through Financial Intermediaries offering such Shares.
 Orders will be priced at the appropriate price next computed after it is received by a Financial Intermediary and accepted by the Fund.
 A Financial Intermediary may hold Shares in an omnibus account in the Financial Intermediary's name or the Financial Intermediary may maintain individual ownership records.
-The Fund may pay the Financial Intermediaries for maintaining individual ownership records as well as providing other shareholder services.
-Financial Intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
+The Fund may pay the Financial Intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
 Investors should check with their Financial Intermediary to determine if it is subject to these arrangements.
 Financial Intermediaries are responsible for placing orders correctly and promptly with the Fund, forwarding payment promptly.
 The Fund accepts initial and additional purchases of Shares on each day that the NYSE is open for business.
 Orders will be priced based on the Fund's NAV next computed (at the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business) after it is received by the transfer agent.